For calendar year January to December 2026

 Our Supply Chain

-Procurement Services use a range of data to assess supply chain risk.
-In 2023-24, the University spent over £29m out of a total of £140m on goods and services from over 3,000 suppliers, which were deemed high risk for Modern Slavery.
+Procurement Services at the OU use a range of data to assess supply chain risk.
+In 2024-25, the University spent over £29m out of a total of £140m on goods and services, from over 3,000 suppliers, which were deemed high risk for Modern Slavery.
 The highest risk areas in the procurement of goods and services were:

 All staff are required to act in accordance with The University Equality Scheme 2022-2026.
 It ensures all staff create an inclusive university community and a society where people are treated with dignity and respect, where inequalities are challenged and where we anticipate, and respond positively to different needs and circumstances so that everyone can achieve their potential.
 It is in this context that we have based our approach to eradicating modern slavery in our supply chains.